rcarrata/ocp4-network-security/sign-images/sign-images.md

 ## Run Unsigned Pipeline

-* Run the pipeline for build the image and push to the GitHub registry, but this time without sign with cosign private key:
+* Run the pipeline for build the image and push to the Quay registry, but this time without sign with cosign private key:

 ```bash
 kubectl create -f run/unsigned-images-pipelinerun.yaml